Paintings

 What medium are your original paintings?

 I always work in oil paint.
-My surfaces are canvas or cradled hardboard.
-Drawings are made on acid free paper or board (Arches, Strathmore, etc) and mounted archivally to flat hardboard.
+Surfaces are typically canvas or cradled hardboard.
+For drawings, I use acid-free paper or board (Arches, Strathmore, etc.), which I then mount archivally to flat hardboard.

 Are your paintings framed?

 It depends on the piece!
-Each listing will include details about whether the painting or drawing is framed or not.
-If the one you like is framed but you would prefer to buy your own custom frame to suit, I’m happy to remove it.
-Shipping costs will be less that way too.
-Many works on paper which are not framed will arrive with a sturdy fomecore backer and protective cover sheet which will allow safe transport of the art to your local frame shop.
+Each listing will note whether it’s framed or not.
+If it is framed but you’d prefer to choose your own to suit your space, I’m happy to remove it before shipping.
+Many unframed works on paper arrive with a sturdy foam-core backing and a protective cover sheet, ready for a safe trip to your favorite framer.

 Will my painting be ready to hang?

-Can I make an offer on a painting and negotiate the price?
+Can I make an offer and negotiate the price?

-Yes, and I’m ready to haggle back!
-Payment methods and other info here.
+Sure can—and I’m ready to haggle back!
+Let’s talk.
+(Payment methods and other info here.)

 How will my painting be wrapped?